Archaic globalization: Emergence of a world system

 and a proto-"Silk Road" started to connect traders in Eastern and Western Eurasia.

 By c.
-800 CE Greek, Roman and Muslim empires emerged covering areas known today as China and the Middle East.
+800 CE Greek, Roman and Muslim empires emerged covering areas known today as Europe and the Middle East.
 Major religions such as Christianity, Islam and Buddhism spread to distant lands where many continue to operate today.
 One of the most popular examples of distant trade-routes can be seen with the silk route between China and the Mediterranean, movement and trade with art and luxury goods between Arab regions, South Asia and Africa.
 These relationships through trade mainly formed in the east and eventually led to the development of capitalism.
 It was at this time that power and land shifted from the nobility and church to the bourgeoisie and division of labor in production emerged.
 During the later part of the twelfth century and the beginning of the thirteenth century an international trade-system developed between states ranging from northwestern Europe to China.

 During the 1500s other Asian empires emerged, which engaged in trading over longer distances than before.
 During the early exchanges between states, Europe had little to offer - with the exception of slaves, metals, wood and furs.
 The push for selling of items in the east drove European production and helped integrate the inhabitants of Europe into the exchange.
 The European expansion and growth of opportunities for trade made possible by the Crusades increased the renaissance of agriculture, mining, and manufacturing.
 Rapid urbanization throughout Europe allowed a connection from the North Sea to Venice.
 Advances in industrialization coupled with the rouse of population growth and the growing demands of the eastern trade, led to the growth of true trading emporia with outlets to the sea.